-As regards the global economy, a simultaneous occurrence of several risk factors may clearly affect the positive dynamics and thus initiate a downturn.
-In addition to geopolitical crises, these risk factors comprise the lasting political uncertainty, the economic instability of some emerging countries and upheavals on the international financial markets, in particular a worsening of the international trade conflicts.
-It is assumed that the already realized and impending customs increases will negatively affect the global economic development [Source: European Economic Forecast Summer 2020 (interim) P2].
+Risk factors are still present in the world.
+In addition to the geopolitical crisis, these include the persisting political uncertainty, the economic instability in some emerging countries, the distortions in international financial markets and the tightening of international trade conflicts.
+It is assumed that already implemented or upcoming tariff increases will have a negative influence on the global economic development.
+[Source: European Economic Forecast Summer 2020 (Interim, p.
+2)]